Are you hoping to establish a more reliable routine with your new baby? Let’s talk about a 2-month-old sleep schedule for your growing newborn!

 Similarly, nap time may not look so long and glorious for your newborn.
 The most important thing regarding naps this early on is to avoid an overtired baby.

 Sleep begets sleep, especially those first weeks and a lack of day sleep can lead to sleepless nights.
-It’s okay if all naps aren’t in a crib or bassinet at this point!
+It’s okay if all naps aren’t in a crib or bassinet at this point.

-2 month old sleep schedule
+2 month old schedule

 Sample 2-Month-Old Schedule: